 What does an Admin do for a UserTesting account?
 This article will cover Admin basics, including managing team members and Workspaces, as well as usage review and monitoring.

 Introduction to Being an Admin on the Account

 As the Admin of your account, your role is to make sure that everyone on the team has everything they need to do their part, including permissions and access to Workspaces.
 We recommend having at least two Admins on the account to assist with project flow for your team.
-Be wary of having too many Admins however, as that can lead to confusion, rather than efficiency.
+However, be wary of having too many Admins, as that can lead to confusion rather than efficiency.

 As your team grows and the number of your tests increases, you are also there to keep your team and Dashboard organized in order to increase efficiency and productivity.

-Once you log into your Dashboard, you will be taken to your account, which defaults to a view of your team’s tests and a navigation panel.
+Once you log into your Dashboard, you will be taken to your account, which defaults to a view of your team’s tests and a navigation menu.

 Your Dashboard consists of a list of tests in chronological order, with the most recent test displayed first.
 As an Admin, you will have the same Dashboard view as your other team members.
 However, you will have additional functionality related to the organization of Workspaces and team member roles.
-From your Account Settings page under your navigation panel, you’ll find some of these Admin-specific settings under the General tab as well as under the People tab.
+From your Account Settings page, under your navigation menu, you’ll find some of these Admin-specific settings under the General tab as well as under the People tab.

-When managing access for team members: you can invite team members, and remove their access if necessary.
+When managing access for team members, you can add team members and remove their access if necessary.

-When you wish to add new team members to the account, go to the Account Settings option under your navigation panel.
+When you wish to add new team members to the account, go to the Account Settings option under your navigation menu.
 From there, you can manage your team members under People.